 Wing Chun’s flavour is instantly recognisable.
 Although it has striking, it does not look like boxing.
-It has kicks, but does not look like Thai Boxing.
-It even has grappling, but does not resemble wrestling.
+It has kicks but does not look like Thai Boxing.
+It even has grappling but does not resemble wrestling.

-Even in grappling, Wing Chun demands that we not grab or hold on rigidly onto our opponent, but rather use hand positions and shapes to latch onto their structure.
+Even in grappling, Wing Chun demands that we not grab or hold on rigidly onto our opponent but rather use hand positions and shapes to latch onto their structure.
 More like a hook than a vice.

+If our opponent is open to a “hook” style punch and the technique can finish the fight quickly and effectively, should we decline the opportunity just because “hooks” are not part of the formal arsenal of Wing Chun?
 I think not.
 The goal of finishing a fight as quickly as possible should overrule all others.
-As we progress in our Art, we must use any opportunity presented to us, and this means breaking our own rules sometimes.
+We must use any opportunity presented to us, and this means breaking our own rules sometimes.
 With that said, here are my Top 5 Wing Chun Principles.

 2 -Forward Pressure